 Prepare your bed and shelving.
-Get a comfy mattress, soft sheets and pillows.
+Get a comfy mattress, soft sheets, and pillows.
 This is going to be the place you will need to recharge after a long day.
 So put some effort into making it work for you.

-Organize your space so that you and your dog, partner, friends or Aunt Betty can live or at least sleep comfortably no matter what size your vehicle.
+Organize your space so that you and your dog, partner, friends, or Aunt Betty can live or at least sleep comfortably no matter what size your vehicle.
 Check that every available space is used effectively.
 An organized vehicle will help you to be efficient.
 Be a minimalist and only bring the necessary items for your tiny home.
 Try taking a look at our Minimalist Kitchen Items Checklist for some inspiration.

 Decorate and make your adventure vehicle your OWN.
-Living in a tiny space can be tough, so putting in some effort to make that space appealing for you and your travel partner will make a huge deference to your life on the road.
+Living in a tiny space can be tough, so putting in some effort to make that space appealing for you and your travel partner will make a huge difference to your life on the road.

 It pays to put in the extra effort and money to make sure your trip can go as flawless as possible.
-Something is bound to happen on the road, whether it’s a flat tyre or a flat battery, you want to make sure you spend the least time possible on mechanical issues and enjoy your time in the outdoors.
+Something is bound to happen on the road, whether it’s a flat tire or a flat battery, you want to make sure you spend the least time possible on mechanical issues and enjoy your time in the outdoors.

 Our Guide to Van Life and Vehicle Dwelling answers many questions and concerns you are going to come across on the road.